TrTrongHieu/MiniProject-Find-the-secret-number/README.md

 # MiniProject-Find-the-secret-number
-The game to find the secret number
+The game to find the secret number </br>
+Language: Java